konsumer/rawproto/README.md

 Guess structure of protobuf binary from raw data, query binary protobuf without the schema, and output guessed JSON or schema, some CLI utils, and a web tool for exploring raw protobuf.

+You can explore your proto binary data [here](https://konsumer.js.org/rawproto/).
+Use it to view, generate proto/json files, or select how to parse fields.

 ## installation

 `npm i rawproto` will add this to your project.